szepeviktor/debian-server-tools/CV.md

 which focuses on **proactive** maintenance of [web-based systems](https://github.com/szepeviktor/debian-server-tools/blob/master/webserver/PHP-development.md).
-This&nbsp;includes comprehensive understanding of the application, full source code life cycle, continuous integration (CI) and automated deployment (CD).
+This&nbsp;includes comprehensive understanding of the application, full source code life cycle management, continuous integration (CI) and automated deployment (CD).

-My exclusive focus on **non-userfacing** parts (stability, vulnerability, performance) of the application implies the need for other team members.
+As a team member my exclusive focus is on **non-userfacing** parts (sustainability, stability, vulnerability, performance) of the application.

 ### Proactive maintenance features